MENU

 Be Aware!

 Regardless of how you search, be sure and protect your personal and sensitive information.
 Never provide bank account information or your social security number to an organization offering a scholarship.
-You should not have to pay to apply for
+You should not have to pay to apply for a scholarship.

 Edit Page